Dolly Thakore: Early life and career

 Thakore began her film career as casting director and unit publicist with Richard Attenborough's Gandhi (1982).
 She was responsible for recruiting the Indian actors in the film and for some of the public relations work on the film.
 Since then she has worked on a number of Indian and international co-productions like Far Pavilions, Kim, Indiana Jones and the Temple of Doom, Jinnah, and Such a Long Journey.

 In 1997, she was the casting assistant for the film Sixth Happiness.
 In 2006 she starred in the TV series Kya Hoga Nimmo Ka.

+When Mahabanoo Mody-Kotwal and Kaizaad Kotwal debuted The Vagina Monologues in India in 2003, she was a member of the original cast, alongside Jayati Bhatia, Avantika Akerkar, and Sonali Sachdev.

 Thakore is an enthusiastic theatregoer, who frequently contributes reviews of plays and films to leading newspapers and magazines.

 Personal life

 Dolly was born into a conservative protestant Christian family.
 Her father worked in Air Force took her to various towns.
 She studied drama at Miranda House in New Delhi where she discovered her love for Drama.

 Dolly met Dilip Thakore while working at BBC and fell in love.
 Dilip and Dolly signed Open marriage contract, married, and moved to Mumbai where Dilip practiced law.